cancervariants/fusion-representation/docs/source/terminology.rst

 Gene Fusions
 @@@@@@@@@@@@
-Gene fusions are a complex class of genomic variation that may be characterized by a broad range of relevant attributes with varying specificity. **The defining characteristic of gene fusions is the interaction of two or more genes to drive aberrant activity of a gene product, through formation of a chimeric transcript or interaction of rearranged gene regulatory elements**.
+Gene fusions are a complex class of genomic variation that may be characterized by a broad range of relevant attributes with varying specificity. **The defining characteristic of gene fusions is the joining of two or more genes to drive aberrant activity of a gene product, through formation of a chimeric transcript or interaction of rearranged gene regulatory elements**.
 Similar genetic variations involving :ref:`rearrangements` within the same gene (e.g. internal tandem duplications), and transcript alterations due to splice site variants are biologically meaningful but distinct from gene fusions.
-Importantly, gene fusions are also distinct from the underlying genomic rearrangements that drive them, though these concepts have been conflated due to the historical use of genomic assays for inferring the presence of specific gene fusions.
+Importantly, gene fusions are also distinct from the underlying genomic rearrangements that drive them, though these concepts have been conflated due to the historical use of assays that detect rearrangements to infer the presence of specific gene fusions.

 The two primary classes of gene fusions–:ref:`chimeric-fusions` and :ref:`regulatory-fusions`–are not mutually exclusive classes, as some fusions (such as promoter-swap fusions) may be defined either in the context of their regulatory elements or by their chimeric gene product.